September 25th 2018

-/Meeting in Print/ /(MiP)/, a CoDA Co-NNections subcommittee, is proud to announce that the latest issue of its publication, themed /"Spring Into Recovery"/.
+/Meeting in Print/ /(MiP)/, a CoDA Co-NNections subcommittee, is proud to announce that the latest issue of its publication, themed /"Fall Focus"/.
 MiP is a quarterly publication that gives you the feeling of a live meeting while opening up space for texts, poetry, artwork and even music to help the CoDA community towards recovery.
 Each edition contains the following elements required in a CoDA group: Welcome [*]Preamble [*]Twelve Steps [*]Twelve Traditions Along with these elements there is plen ...Continue Reading

 This mailing list is announce-only.

 Each week, subscribers will automatically receive an email with a new "recovery reading".
 Hopefully, viewing this member created work will provide subscribers with thoughts to reflect upon during the remainder of the week.